nlmatics/llmsherpa/README.md

 LLM Sherpa provides strategic APIs to accelerate large language model (LLM) use cases.

+## What's New

+> [!IMPORTANT]
+> llmsherpa back end service is now fully open sourced under Apache 2.0 Licence.
+See [https://github.com/nlmatics/nlm-ingestor](https://github.com/nlmatics/nlm-ingestor)
+> - You can now run your own servers using a docker image!
+> - Support for different file formats: DOCX, PPTX, HTML, TXT, XML
+> - OCR Support is built in
+> - Blocks now have co-ordinates - use bbox propery of blocks such as sections
+> - A new indent parser to better align all headings in a document to their corresponding level
+> - The free server and paid server are not updated with latest code and users are requested to spawn their own servers using instructions in nlm-ingestor

 ## LayoutPDFReader

 Most PDF to text parsers do not provide layout information.
 Often times, even the sentences are split with arbritrary CR/LFs making it very difficult to find paragraph boundaries.
 This poses various challenges in chunking and adding long running contextual information such as section header to the passages while indexing/vectorizing PDFs for LLM applications such as retrieval augmented generation (RAG).